healthfinch/policies/breach_policy.md

 ## healthfinch Breach Policy

 1. Discovery of Breach: A breach of ePHI shall be treated as “discovered” as of the first day on which such breach is known to the organization, or, by exercising reasonable diligence would have been known to healthfinch (includes breaches by the organization’s Customers, Partners, or subcontractors). healthfinch shall be deemed to have knowledge of a breach if such breach is known or by exercising reasonable diligence would have been known, to any person, other than the person committing the breach, who is a workforce member or Partner of the organization.
 Following the discovery of a potential breach, the organization shall begin an investigation (see organizational policies for security incident response and/or risk management incident response) immediately, conduct a risk assessment, and based on the results of the risk assessment, begin the process to notify each Customer affected by the breach. healthfinch shall also begin the process of determining what external notifications are required or should be made (e.g., Secretary of Department of Health & Human Services (HHS), media outlets, law enforcement officials, etc.)
 2. Breach Investigation: The healthfinch Security Officer shall name an individual to act as the investigator of the breach (e.g., privacy officer, security officer, risk manager, etc.).
 The investigator shall be responsible for the management of the breach investigation, completion of a risk assessment, and coordinating with others in the organization as appropriate (e.g., administration, security incident response team, human resources, risk management, public relations, legal counsel, etc.) The investigator shall be the key facilitator for all breach notification processes to the appropriate entities (e.g., HHS, media, law enforcement officials, etc.).
 All documentation related to the breach investigation, including the risk assessment, shall be retained for a minimum of six years.
-A template breach log is located [here](breach.log.pdf).
 3. Risk Assessment: For an acquisition, access, use or disclosure of ePHI to constitute a breach, it must constitute a violation of the HIPAA Privacy Rule.
 A use or disclosure of ePHI that is incident to an otherwise permissible use or disclosure and occurs despite reasonable safeguards and proper minimum necessary procedures would not be a violation of the Privacy Rule and would not qualify as a potential breach.
 To determine if an impermissible use or disclosure of ePHI constitutes a breach and requires further notification, the organization will need to perform a risk assessment to determine if there is significant risk of harm to the individual as a result of the impermissible use or disclosure.
 The organization shall document the risk assessment as part of the investigation in the incident report form noting the outcome of the risk assessment process.
 The organization has the burden of proof for demonstrating that all notifications to appropriate Customers or that the use or disclosure did not constitute a breach.
 Based on the outcome of the risk assessment, the organization will determine the need to move forward with breach notification.
 The risk assessment and the supporting documentation shall be fact specific and address:
 	* Consideration of who impermissibly used or to whom the information was impermissibly disclosed;
 	* The type and amount of ePHI involved;